theodore-s-beers/crisco/README.md

 1. Make a directory for logs: `mkdir -p /var/log/crisco`, then `chown soandso /var/log/crisco`

-2. Create a file that looks something like this at `/usr/local/etc/rc.d/crisco`:
+2. Create a file that looks something like the following at `/usr/local/etc/rc.d/crisco`:

    ```sh
    #! /bin/sh